SenthuranSivananthan/IaC-HOL-Bicep/Lab-03/README.md

 ## Exercise #3

+Bicep enables you to break down a complex solution into modules.
+A Bicep module is a set of one or more resources to be deployed together.
+Modules abstract away complex details of the raw resource declaration, which can increase readability.
+You can reuse these modules, and share them with other people.
+Bicep modules are transpiled into a single ARM template with nested templates for deployment.

 Create the storage account as a Bicep `module` so that it can be reused in different scenarios.

 Ensure you can answer: